 Effective staff training

-Continuing Professional Development (CPD) aims to improve students’ learning by developing the skills of teaching staff.
-The research cited below shows that CPD can be the most effective way to improve learning, exam grades etc. However, much CPD is ineffective.
+Continuing Professional Development (CPD) aims to develop teachers’ skills in order to improve students’ learning.
+The research shows that CPD can be a highly effective way to improve student learning and achievement.

-- You go an a training day (INSET), or attend an in-house training session.
+- The teacher goes on a training (INSET) day, or attends an in-house training session.

-- You hear about a new teaching technique and try it out in the session.
+- The teacher hears about a new teaching technique and tries it out in the session.

-Repeated research shows that the effect on your student’s learning a few months later is too small to measure.
-It was a waste of your time and the college’s money.
+The research repeatedly shows that the effect on students’ learning a few months later is too small to measure.
+Ineffective CPD also comes at a cost to the school or college..

-Too often we see well-meaning and hard-working CPD teams put on training which costs £10,000s which will have very little effect on improving learning.
+We often see well-meaning and hard-working CPD teams arranging training which costs thousands, but which has very little effect on improving learning.
+This is what often happens in this type of high-spend, low-effect CPD day:

-- The CPD team have employed a wide range of trainers for workshops.
+- The CPD team employ a wide range of trainers for workshops.

 - Each presenter offers short sessions to a small group of staff.

-- The speakers all offer interesting subjects in the field of education, but there is no link or plan for the material.
+- The speakers all offer interesting topics, but there is no link or plan for the material.

-- Staff are given options and may attend several workshops in the day.
+- The teachers are given options and may attend several workshops in the day.

 - The whole staff (including managers) attend a training day and hear about evidence-based teaching methods.